ShadowXeldron/ShadowXeldrons-S3AIR-Mods/README.md

 Per-Character Themes
 -
 My first public mod for S3AIR.
 Simply put, this gives each character their own themes and jingles.
-It includes support for Extra Slot Mighty, and some addons can be found with a link in the mod's "extras" folder.
+It also includes support for Extra Slot Mighty.

 Even More Themes [WIP]
 -